 Shaping organisational culture is a popular topic.
 And for good reason, the culture that we exist within influences how we perform and, therefore, the results an organisation can achieve.
-While most companies collectively explore what they think their organisational culture should look like from within, we suggest a different approach on how to design organisational culture.
+While most companies and leaders collectively explore what they think their organisational culture should look like from within, we suggest a different approach on how to design organisational culture.

 Starting with the end in mind